top of page

 But there is another question to consider.

 Problem-solving is the most essential anti-bully technique we can teach.
 To begin problem-solving, young children first need to understand their own emotions.
 Then they can start to learn about others' emotions.
-Laptime is a simple way to explore these topics with young children.
+We, at early childhood rocks, call this Laptime and it's a simple way to explore many different topics with young children.

 Laptime is time spent reading or talking about emotions in close physical contact with your child.
 It's time spent together, looking at books or magazines, reading and speculating how characters, ourselves, or others in the world might feel.